wuchalejs/wuchale/README.md

 ```

 While the others are self explanatory, the `heuristic` is a function that
-decides what text to extract and what not to.
-The `defaultHeuristic` is the
+globally decides what text to extract and what not to.
+The `defaultHeuristic`
-implementation of the above rules, but you can roll your own and provide it
+is the implementation of the above rules, but you can roll your own and provide
-here.
+it here.
 The function should receive the following arguments:

 - `text`: The candidate text
 - `scope`: Where the text is located, i.e. it can be one of `markup`, `script`, and `attribute`

-And it should return an object with two properties:
+And it should return boolean to indicate whether to extract it.

-- `extract` (boolean): Whether to extract it or not
-- `replace` (`string`): The string to replace it with.
-This is how you specify how to remove parts such as the prefixes above (`+` and `-`).

 ## 🧹 Cleaning